Will Cooking Oil Work in a Car

 Olive oil: This is made from pure, cold-pressed olives and has a lower smoke point than extra-virgin olive oil.
 It’s best used for cooking at low to medium temperatures, such as sautéing or frying.

-See also How to Put a Car in Neutral without Turning it On
+See also How to Drive a Turbo Car

 Safflower oil: This type of oil is made from safflower seeds and has a mild flavor that allows it to be used in dishes that wouldn’t be suitable for other oils, such as salad dressings.